Complete Test Suites for Automata in Monoidal Closed Categories: Conclusion and Future Work

-Active automata learning has been extended from deterministic finite automata~\cite{DBLP:journals/iandc/Angluin87} to a wide range of system types, such as Mealy machines~\cite{MargariaNRS04}, non-deterministic automata~\cite{BolligHKL09}, register automata~\cite{CEGAR12,BolligHLM13,CasselHJS16}, nominal automata~\cite{MoermanS0KS17}, weighted automata~\cite{Bergadano,BalleM15,DBLP:conf/fossacs/HeerdtKR020}, automata over infinite words~\cite{MalerP95,AngluinAF19}, and probabilistic models~\cite{TapplerA0EL21}.
-Moreover, automata learning algorithms have been generalized to the abstract level of category theory~\cite{DBLP:conf/fossacs/BarloccoKR19,DBLP:conf/lics/UrbatS20,DBLP:conf/cmcs/HeerdtSS20,DBLP:conf/csl/ColcombetPS21}.
+Active automata learning has been extended from deterministic finite automata~\cite{DBLP:journals/iandc/Angluin87} to a wide range of system types, such as Mealy machines~\cite{MargariaNRS04}, non-deterministic automata~\cite{BolligHKL09}, register automata~\cite{CEGAR12,BolligHLM13,CasselHJS16}, nominal automata~\cite{MoermanS0KS17}, weighted automata~\cite{BalleM15,Bergadano,DBLP:conf/fossacs/HeerdtKR020}, automata over infinite words~\cite{AngluinAF19,MalerP95}, and probabilistic models~\cite{TapplerA0EL21}.
+Moreover, automata learning algorithms have been generalized to the abstract level of category theory~\cite{DBLP:conf/fossacs/BarloccoKR19,DBLP:conf/csl/ColcombetPS21,DBLP:conf/cmcs/HeerdtSS20,DBLP:conf/lics/UrbatS20}.
 However, most variants of complete test suites are only developed for Mealy machines and DFAs.
 While the abstract frameworks for automata learning rely on equivalence queries, a general theory of evaluating these in practice through conformance testing is missing.
 Developing such a theory is relevant, as evaluating the equivalence query is often the bottleneck in automata learning~\cite{AslamCSB20}.

 In this paper, we study conformance testing at the generality of \emph{machines in a category}, more specifically in monoidal closed categories.
 This setting goes back to classical work by Arbib and Manes~\cite{arbib1975adjoint}, Goguen~\cite{DBLP:journals/jcss/Goguen75}, and Adámek and Trnková~\cite{adamek1990automata}.
-The key feature that makes this setting work for conformance testing is that it allows us to view automata both as algebras and as coalgebras.
+This setting allows us to conveniently define reachability and language equivalence, by viewing automata both as algebras and as coalgebras.